 Photo by Subo

 Subo is a premier Filipino restaurant that serves delicious local favorites.
-Located just a few meters from the White Beach.
-It stands along Calle Remedios near Boracay Station 2.
+Located just a few meters from White Beach, it stands along Calle Remedios near Boracay Station 2.
 This restaurant promotes Filipino traditional cooking methods and regularly holds cultural shows that highlight indigenous local music and dance.

-Situated along the beachfront of Casa Pilar Beach Resort in Station 3, Cafe Maruja offers a cozy and laidback atmosphere for its customers.
-The cafe's interiors feature various kinds of wood painted in different hues.
+Situated along the beachfront of Casa Pilar Beach Resort in Station 3, Cafe Maruja offers a cozy and laid-back atmosphere for its customers.
+The café's interiors feature various kinds of wood painted in different hues.
 Aside from the usual chairs and tables, there are also more open spots where you can sit on patterned cushions and lounge chairs that easily lend a tropical vibe to the place.
-As a cafe, tasting their coffee creations is a must.
+Since it is a café, tasting their coffee creations is a must.
 Their takes on the Spanish latte, Nutella latte, and the classic cappuccino are among the crowd favorites.

-Beyond their coffees, Cafe Maruja's patrons tend to keep coming back for their smoothie drinks like their Green Boost Detox, a blend of banana and other tropical fruits, and their various smoothie bowls that mainly use acai berries.
-You can also try their buddha bowls, vegan burger, and signature Maruja house burger for savory dishes.
+Beyond their coffees, Cafe Maruja's patrons tend to keep coming back for their smoothie drinks, like their Green Boost Detox, a blend of banana and other tropical fruits, and their various smoothie bowls that mainly use acai berries.
+You can also try their Buddha bowls, vegan burger, and signature Maruja house burger.

 Photo by Aplaya